caiusCitiriga/smart-cli/readme.md

 };

 //  Run the prompt
-SC.prompt('Hey!
+SCLI.SmartCLI.prompt('Hey!
 Wanna see a cool table?
 Type y or n: ', promptHandler);
 ```

 ### Here's a picture of how each output would look like.